LLL9177/my-first-webscraper/README.md

 ### What is the point?

-This website is scraping all the monitors from rozetka.ua.
+This scraper collects monitor listings from Rozetka.
 I liked that the site's html has a lot of straight-forward stuff.
 It has classes that are human readable, custom elements, and test ids.
 So I didn't face anything difficult.
 I didn't even have to send requests to backend to recieve some data.
 All the important stuff was in the html document.